-It is generally supposed that wild animals are numerous in the Indian countries, especially in the regions beyond the Rocky Mountains; but, in fact, excepting within the buffalo range, which is becoming more and more circumscribed, game is scarce.
-In giving an account of animals beyond the mountains, I shall avoid entering into a minute description of those which are familiar to all classes of persons.
+Ir is generally supposed that wild animals, in all Indian countries and especially in the far regions beyond the mountains, are very numerous; but, excepting buffalo within their range, which is becoming more and more circumscribed, game is scarce.
+In giving an account of animals beyond the mountains, I shall not go into a minute description of those which are familiar to all classes of persons.